 former Matarazzo farm in East Hanover.

-This double Nike
+This relatively rare "double" Nike

 site was operational with both Ajax and Hercules missiles.
 The site later became a "single" site, sometime after the Hercules missiles were

 Regular Army units left during 1963, when the